bl4ckj4c/Office-Queue-Management/Retrospective/Retrospective-Template.md

 | S202101OQM-2 AS A Client I WANT TO select a service type SO THAT I can be served                          | 3 | 8 | 14 | 24.5 |
 | S202101OQM-7 AS A Manager I WANT TO know the number of customers each counter has served (day/week/month) | 4 | 8 | 16 | 15.5 |
 | S202101OQM-1 AS AN Officer I WANT TO notify that I am ready SO THAT I can serve the next client           | 2 | 2 | 4  | 3.5  |

-> place technical tasks corresponding to story `#0` and leave out story points (not applicable in this case)

 - Hours per task (average, standard deviation)
   - Average: 4 hours and 4 minutes